danieldynesius/covid/README.md

-# Swedish Wastewater Data Viz
+# Wastewater Data Viz - EARLY WIP
 This is a work in progress to visualize Swedish covid wastewater data.
+!DONT MAKE INTERPRETATIONS ON THIS GRAPHS YET!

 ## Please Note